docelic/amber-introduction/README.md

 ### Manual Error Responses<a name="manual_error_responses"></a>

 In any pipe or controller action, you might want to manually return a simple error to the user.
-This typically means returning an HTTP error code and a shorter error message, even though you could just as easily print complete pages into the return buffer and return an error code.
+This typically means returning an HTTP error code and a short error message, even though you could just as easily print complete pages into the return buffer and return an error code.

 To stop a request during execution and return an error, you would do it this way: